What To See & Things To Do In Sozopol, Bulgaria

 There are so many restaurants across all price points in Sozopol.
 Some need reservations, while others you can walk in.
 I chose a small restaurant called Ginny and sat in the corner.
 I liked the restaurant as it had a great view of the sea and Central Beach.
 I gorged on delicious traditional Bulgarian food.
 First was a Shopska salad made with Cucumber, Tomatoes, and Sirene (feta-like cheese).
 I followed this with Bulgarian fries with Sirene grated on top and two homemade Kufte (a Bulgarian type of meatball that is wonderfully seasoned).
 I washed down my tasty meal with a couple of Kamenitza beers.

 I slept well in my hotel room – I was happy and tired, and the bed was extremely comfortable.
-Waking up in the morning, I sat on the balcony and enjoyed the view while I gently woke up before going for breakfast at the hotel and leaving for the beach.
+Waking up in the morning, I sat on the balcony and enjoyed the view of the Bulgarian coast while I gently woke up before going for breakfast at the hotel and leaving for the beach.

 Relax At One Of The Stunning Beaches